 #17 You receive a warning from the system

-A good security toolbox with firewalls, anti-spyware, antivirus, anti-malware and encryption can be a successful cyber defence against unscrupulous hackers and cybercriminals.
+A good security toolbox with firewalls, anti-spyware, antivirus, anti-malware and encryption can be a successful cyber defense against unscrupulous hackers and cybercriminals.
 Even if you are not exactly the Newton of the virtual world, you can keep your Apple safe by invest in cybersecurity systems!
 Firewall, anti-spyware and antivirus work to block invasion whether the intrusion is from the hardware or the software side.
 Encryption ensures that hackers will not be able to prevail and anti-virus programs will block even the most determined trojans.
 Adding to complexity in your computer, these cybersecurity precautions will safeguard you from the most vicious crackers and depraved hackers.

 If you neglect to invest in cybersecurity, be prepared to face the consequences.
 It is estimated that around 30,000 websites are hacked each day and the number is slated to only increase as cybercriminals take the easy route to make money.
 Intercepting your sensitive data and penetrating your systems will definitely be tougher if you take safety precautions.
 A well-developed invest in cybersecurity system will work like a lock on your virtual door and protect your system from unwanted intrusions.
 So, what are the different types of hacking you need to be aware of?
 Well, here is a pretty comprehensive list:

 • Trojan Horse: Malware which harms your system from the inside out, much like the ancient Trojan horse in Troy

 • DoS/Denial of Service: This is used to prevent internet users from accessing a specific website by hacking their system